 "Life can be found only in the present moment.
 The past is gone.
 The future is not yet here.
 If we do not go back to ourselves in the present moment, we cannot be in touch with life."
 Thich Nhat Hanh

 Have you noticed that thoughts of "if only" or "what if" don't usually support peace of mind?
 When you discover you are unnecessarily time traveling once again to days bygone or an imaginary tomorrow simply return to the present moment.
-You might smile and say to yourself “simply now” or "be here now" or just "now" while enjoying a deep and relaxing breath.
+You might smile and say to yourself “simply now” or "be here now" or just take a moment to enjoy a deep and relaxing breath.

-Be here now and you may discover there is a lot happening that you really appreciate.
+Be here now and you may discover there is something happening now that you really appreciate.
 It can be helpful to designate particular times in your day as mindful moments such as when drinking your morning coffee or tea or walking your dog or taking a shower.
-Designate those times to be mindfully present with how good it feels to drink a cup of flavorful tea or take a warm shower.
-When you're truly present with your dog your walk together can be a joy.
+Find refuge in those times to be mindfully present with how good it feels to drink a cup of flavorful tea or take a warm shower.
+When you're truly present with your dog your walk together can be a shared joy.